adlpr/pyxobis/docs/builders.md

 * **degree** — Used on a Relationship to indicate its _relative strength_, usually `primary` or `secondary`, but for conceptual ones, also `broad` and `tertiary`.
 * **scheme** — Indicates the _authoritative work_ containing the term used.
 Code (an entry substitute) for the Entry of a Work is used to control the value of another Entry or Variant, typically a Concept. e.g. `LCSH`, `MeSH`, ...
 * **substitute** — Indicates _which Substitute Entry_ (`abbrev`/`citation`/`code`/`singular`) is used as a part of the Qualifiers element of another Entry or in a Relationship.
 Its absence means the Entry is used.
 The 'scheme' attribute uses `code` by default.
+* **class** of **note**
+  - `transcription`: Designates transcribed information and may contain supplied data in brackets; could be quoted in display
+  - `annotation`: Data supplied by the cataloger for public display
+  - `documentation`: Data supplied by the cataloger typically not for public display
+  - `description`: A transitional value when description cannot be parsed for association with the proper Principal Element or Relationship
+  - `unspecified`

 # Builders